 Arrange with your lender to make up back payments and fees.

-Put your house on the market for sale.
+List your house on the market for sale with a knowledgeable experienced Realtor.
 Quickly!

-Find a private investor who is willing to purchase or take over the existing loan.
+Find a local experienced private investor who is willing to purchase your home fast.

 The actual foreclosure process begins when the lender files a Notice of Default.
 This is a filing in the public records that indicates where the home is located and it indicates that the homeowner is behind in payments and the home might possibly be seized.